 We also have regular workshops with visiting teachers.
 You can find out more about these on our workshops page.

 Information for new students

-To enrol on a foundation course, please fill out our enrolment form.
+To enrol on a course, please fill out our booking form.

 Preparing for class